hucker/pathql/README.md

 combined = All(FalseFilter(), ExpensiveFilter())
 result = combined.match(pathlib.Path("somefile.txt"))  # Fast, no delay

 # ExpensiveFilter will NOT be called because CheapFilter succeeds.
-Any funcion mimics 'or'
+Any function mimics 'or'
 combined = Any(TrueFilter(), ExpensiveFilter())
 result = combined.match(pathlib.Path("somefile.txt"))  # Fast, no delay
 ```